medjedovicm/sasapps.io/content/posts/sas-streamed-apps.md

 ## Deploy

-For manual deployment, you can just execute the SAS program from `sasjs build` by copy pasting into SAS Studio or Enterprise Guide.
+For manual deployment, you can just execute the aforementioned SAS program from `sasjs build` by copy pasting into SAS Studio or Enterprise Guide.
 For automated deployment, authentication is required.
 For this, simply run the below and follow the prompts:

 ```
 sasjs auth